 Your doctor may do a variety of tests to diagnose your swelling and its cause.
-First, he or she will go over the symptoms you are experiencing and perform a physical examination to check for tenderness in the affected area.
+First, they will go over the symptoms you are experiencing and perform a physical examination to check for tenderness in the affected area.

 If a severe allergic reaction is causing your swelling, you will be given an injection of adrenaline before any tests are administered.
 This medication will stop the reaction from getting any worse.

-Your doctor might prescribe medication to relieve inflammation or swelling.
+Your doctor might also prescribe medication to relieve inflammation or swelling.
 Over-the-counter antihistamines can relieve itching and swelling caused by rashes or hives.
 Topical steroid medication may also be useful in easing skin inflammation.
-Consult with your doctor if these medications are not helping, since he or she may be able prescribe a stronger antihistamine.
+Consult with your doctor if these medications don’t help.
+You doctor may be able to prescribe a stronger antihistamine.

-If a chronic illness is causing your body to swell, you may be able to prevent further swelling by properly managing your illness or by taking medications to treat it.
+If a chronic illness is causing external or internal swelling, you may be able to prevent further swelling by properly managing your illness or by taking medications to treat it.
 Medication is also used when you have internal swelling as a result of inflammation.

 Your doctor may also suggest lifestyle changes to prevent internal swelling.
 Some at-home measures you can take include avoiding salt, wearing support hose, or keeping your arms and legs above chest level when lying down.